 \section{Ellipse forgery is hard}

 In the context of model signatures, forgery means generating new outputs that conform to the model constraints without direct access to the model parameters.
+Formally, given a set of model outputs~\(x_1,\ldots,x_n\) and a black box signature verifying function~\(f\) such that \(f(x_i)=1\) for all \(x_i\), forgery requires producing a new output \(\hat{x}\) which passes verification, i.e., \(f(\hat{x})=1\).
+In the case of the ellipse signature, \(f(x)=1\) if and only if \(x\) is on the model ellipse.

 Linear signatures~\citep{Finlayson2024LogitsOA, Yang2024AFF} are easy to forge, due to results by \citet{Finlayson2024LogitsOA, Carlini2024StealingPO}.
-Their methods can be used to forge a linear signature by extracting the linear constraints from an API, then producing new logprobs that satisfy those linear constraints (as we did in \S\ref{sec:ellipsesaresigs}).
-In this section, we will demonstrate that, while it is \emph{possible} to forge an ellipse signature, it is practically infeasible for sufficiently large models.
+Their methods can forge a linear signature by extracting the linear constraints from an API, then producing new logprobs that satisfy those linear constraints (as we did in \S\ref{sec:ellipsesaresigs}).
+In this section, we will demonstrate that, while it is \emph{possible} to forge an ellipse signature by extracting the ellipse constraint from an API, it is practically infeasible for sufficiently large models using current known methods.
+Ellipse signature forgery resistance therefore relies on the idea that, as far as we are aware, there is no known method to produce new points on an ellipse without first fitting an ellipse to the known points.
 Here, we will make the same API assumptions used in~\citet{Carlini2024StealingPO, Finlayson2024LogitsOA, nazir2025betterlanguagemodelinversion, morris2024language}, where the API allows users to specify a prompt and then returns logprobs for a fixed set of at least \(d\) tokens at every generation step.